Agriculture's prominence in the INDCs: data and maps

 Agriculture in INDC mitigation targets

 Countries that mentioned additional actions or plans that they may undertake in the agriculture sector but did not officially include agriculture in their mitigation targets (e.g. Bangladesh) or did not include a GHG reduction target (e.g. Myanmar) were not counted among those that included agriculture in their mitigation target.
-For this reason, a few countries that show mitigation measures in the following maps are colored orange in the mitigation targets map.
+For this reason, a few countries that show mitigation measures in the following maps are colored red in the mitigation targets map.